-The Department currently has nine non-EU international exchange partners, as part of Trinity-wide exchange agreements.
-Please note that you apply via the International Office with places usually being limited to two students per university.
+Applications for non-EU college-wide exchanges must be made through International Relations and Study Abroad at TCD and not to the individual university in question.
 Unlike with Erasmus, the minimum academic requirement is an Upper Second (II.1).
-You will be competing against fellow Trinity students from other departments for all international exchanges.
+You will be competing against fellow Trinity students from other departments for these exchanges.